-Make this form available on the MyFTB website,

-including a mobile-optimized version that can be completed entirely on a smartphone.
-All paper communications should inform recipients that they can complete the form quickly and securely on their phone, and direct them to the online form.
+Make this form available on the MyFTB website, including a mobile-optimized version that can be completed entirely on a smartphone.
+All paper communications should inform recipients that they can complete the form quickly and securely on their phone, and direct them to the online shown on the form and cover letter, run by FTB or by a non-governmental organization and staffed by VITA workers.
+All communications should make claimants aware of free tax preparation programs, including free online and in-person filing services.